 Identification of primary design requirements and constraints which are affected by or affecting fracture control implementation.

-For the fracture control plan, see 5.2.

 Submission of the fracture control plan to the customer for approval.

 Lists of potential fracture critical items and fracture critical items in conformance with clause 6.4.2.